pvavra/temp-ipsy/docs/open-science/code-management/sharing.md

 **README file:** A README file (as Markdown) is one of the most common way to document your code.
 It should include:

 - A brief introduction explaining the scope of your code.
-- An installation procedure, if needed, the list of dependencies (libraries needed by your code) and requirements (e.g. specific version of the programming language).
+- An installation procedure, the list of dependencies (libraries needed by your code) and requirements (e.g. specific version of the programming language).
 - A simple description of the code structure, especially if your code contains different interconnected parts.
-- A description on how to run the code and a working example.
+- A usage description and a working example.
 - Acknowledgements.

-## Github and other similar platforms
+## Where to share your code

-Github and Gitlab are just a few of the platforms that allow code sharing, such platforms, however, are not just public storages for code hosting, but they are tools for collaborative projects.
+[Github](https://github.com/) and [Gitlab](https://gitlab.com/gitlab-org/gitlab) are just a few of the platforms that allow code sharing, such platforms, however, are not just public storages for code hosting, but they are tools for collaborative projects.
 The advantage of using such platforms during your research are diverse.

 - They allow to share and document your code with your publication.
 - They rely on `git`, meaning that you can modify and keep track of your code locally through git and transfer (`push`) your changes to the version of your code hosted on Github or other platforms.